• Home

 Baby Bats

 All baby animals are called infants, and baby bats are no exception.
-Baby bats are called “infants” or “pups.”
-A baby bat is born blind and cannot fly.
+Babies are called “infants” or “pups.”
+A baby is born blind and cannot fly.
 Baby bats are born in colonies where they live with their mothers and other female bats.

-The average litter size for a bat is one pup, but some mothers can have two pups at a time.
+The average litter size is one pup, but some mothers can have two pups at a time.

 Bats are born blind and deaf.
 They are totally helpless when they are first born and rely on their mother for everything.